craighillelson/aws-club/README.md

 repo containing AWS challenges

 # Challenge 1
+1. create an S3 bucket
+1. upload a picture of a cute dog to the bucket
+1. access the picture over the web

+# Challenge 2
 create a static website with AWS S3

-# Challenge 2
+# Challenge 3
 1. create an S3 bucket and upload an object
 1. apply a policy that only allows a user to view the object and disallows connections over HTTP

-# Challenge 3
+# Challenge 4
 create a pre-signed URL

-# Challenge 4
+# Challenge 5
 create a VPC using the VPC and more feature

 # Challenge 5